 In the previous post, I talked about deciding to take action for identified network cybersecurity “health” issues.
 This is where things get interesting and often where the ultimate failure occurs.

-In the US, for example, medical professionals do indeed diagnose illness and prescribe treatment, but it is ultimately health insurance companies that dictate is the prescribed treatment is acceptable.
-Yes, that is correct…the health insurance professional who is usually not a health care provider makes the call about if what the doctor ordered is allowed.
+In the US, for example, medical professionals do indeed diagnose illness and prescribe treatment, but it’s ultimately health insurance companies that dictate whether the prescribed treatment is acceptable.
+Yes, that’s correct… the health insurance professional who’s usually not a health care provider makes the call about whether what the doctor ordered is allowed.
 If the cost of the treatment is above a set amount there is a high likelihood that it will be denied.

-Unfortunately, this is not at all unlike what we see in the cybersecurity world.
+Unfortunately, this isn’t at all unlike what we see in the cybersecurity world.
 The security professional who makes the solution decision will then have to appeal to someone who controls budget resources in order to get what they need to fix the problem.
-I am sure everyone reading is very familiar with this.
-It is both frustrating and can be a circus act.
+I’m sure everyone reading is very familiar with this.
+It’s frustrating and can feel like a circus act.
 In the end, you quite often don’t get the resources you need.

 The main issue of course is always about finances and a top decision-maker in a large organization has a fiduciary responsibility to maximize shareholder value, which usually means keeping operation costs down and profits up.
 Beholden to the shareholders and in the absence of any law requiring a prescribed set of treatments for cybersecurity issues, investment often comes down to pure finances.